View this post on Instagram

 Since I became a statistic all those years ago, the anti-choice fearmongering of the far-right has become abundantly more obvious.
 It instills fear and transplants regret for the angel who you’ll never know.
 “Damn you for your selfishness and sin.”

 This crusade may be rooted in a conviction for some, blind followership for many more, but it rarely shows up as compassion.

 As politicians and single-issue voters now froth over the opportunity to ram a religious, anti-choice judge into the Supreme Court vacancy of our dearly departed Notorious RBG, I fear for this country and its millions of women whose rights are evaluated as less than their male counterparts, and in essence less than that of the unborn.

 Where’s the public preciousness and faith-based devotion regarding one’s ability to build a meaningful life and make a living, versus merely producing life in its most basic, cellular form?
 What does pro-life mean, really, if one’s full life on Earth is an afterthought and a shrugged-off postscript to the biology budding in a womb?

-Married nine years last month and still child-free by choice, I prize reproductive freedom above most other enshrined facets of the so-called American Dream.
+Still child-free by choice, I prize reproductive freedom above most other enshrined facets of the so-called American Dream.
 Because planning whether and when and how to procreate influences so much else we do, and, truly, who we are.

 As I shower and coo and celebrate the healthy development of babies born to friends in their 20s, 30s, and even 40s, I maintain that mothering is not a must for anyone; it should be a conscious, thoughtful choice.
 Not an “oopsie” carried to a conclusion of someone else’s prescribing.